Below are a list of Ministries we offer here at Maternity

 Worship & Spiritual

 Rosary is prayed every Thursday at 6:30 p.m. in the church or grotto and weekdays at 7:05 a.m. before daily morning Mass.
+The Rosary group will not meet until April.

 Music Ministry assists in developing our union with Christ in the Sacred Liturgy by providing the music ranging from traditional to contemporary.
 Adult choir, cantors and musicians make up the music ministry during the regular weekend Masses.
 Members meet for rehearsals weekly.
 Contact: Chris Lord, Music Director for all Choirs